 Location

-This is not actually an advanced search filter, but it was important to mention as it can be used with other search combinations to refine your searches.
+This is not actually an advanced search filter, but it was important to mention it as it can be used with other search combinations to refine your searches.
 You can use this to filter out your search results for a particular location.

-Twitter Advanced Search Operators
+8 Twitter Advanced Search Operators

-Twitter’s advanced search provides an easy way to refine your searches and find exactly what you were looking for.
+Twitter’s advanced search provides an easy way to refine your searches and find exactly what you are looking for.
 However, it is not very convenient to open the advanced search tab and fill in your search queries.
-And, to create a single search query, you need to fill different boxes and that takes time.
+And, to create a single search query, you need to fill in different boxes and that takes time.

 If you want a quicker way to create and execute advanced search queries, then you can use search operators.
 You can use these operators to directly create search queries from the search bar on Twitter.